rafaelktakahashi/flutter_reference/doc/data_layer.md

 ## Utils

 **Utils do not exist**.
-Whenever you would create utility methods or helper classes or anything of that sort, consider two questions instead: (1) Is that logic related to presentation, business, or is it an integration with other systems? and (2) is that logic reusable or specific to a component?
+Whenever you would create utility methods or helper classes or anything of that sort, consider two questions instead: (1) Is that logic related to presentation, business, or is it an integration with hardware and other systems? and (2) is that logic reusable or specific to a component?

 Answering question 1 lets you know if your code should be in the view layer, in the business layer or in the data layer.
 Depending on the answer, you will need a widget, a bloc or a service, respectively.